petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 It isn't until it is.

-## Are you practicing continuous reproducibility: A test

-1. Can anyone on the team view a single source of truth for the project files at any time?
-2. Can the project run on anyone's computer?
-3. Is there some objective and automated way to check if the project is in consistent state?

-PIs may say they're too busy to get involved in the lower level activities, that they need the grad students and postdocs to provide them with weekly summary reports.

-That may be the case.
-However, these reports should be generated automatically.
-And to do so, researchers should practice CR.

 ## I will help you implement CR in your lab (for free)

 I may need to edit this later,